Skip to main content

 Why does the Lot of Exaltation depend on whether the chart is day or night?

 Sect (the distinction between day and night charts) is fundamental to Hellenistic astrology.
-The Sun leads the day sect and the Moon leads the night sect, so each luminary carries primary authority in its own context.
-The Lot of Exaltation uses the sect luminary because eminence and social elevation flow through the luminary that holds natural authority at the time of birth.
+The Sun leads the day sect and the Moon leads the night sect, so the Lot of Exaltation uses the relevant luminary for the chart's sect.
 Day charts use the Sun and its exaltation at 19° Aries; night charts use the Moon and its exaltation at 3° Taurus.

 How do I interpret my Lot of Exaltation results?

-Start with the sign, which describes the style and qualities of your path to eminence.
-Then look at the house, which shows the area of life where recognition and social elevation are most likely to emerge.
-The ruler of the lot's sign and its house placement reveal what steers your eminence.
-Finally, the condition of the sect luminary (dignity, sect status) shows how well the engine of your elevation functions in your specific chart.
+Start with the sign, which describes the style of the recognition or elevation topic.
+Then look at the house, which shows the life area involved.
+The ruler of the lot's sign, the ruler's condition, and the condition of the sect luminary decide how much weight this testimony deserves in the whole chart.